 "No , on the contrary , it is beautiful enough to attract me to take liberties of stepping in your secret tryst ."

 Thitiwat replied and tried to make his smile look as cordial as he could.

 The young woman's round eyes opened wider to show her pleasantness.
 She promptly rose from the stool chair , letting her long and sleek blond hair magnificently unravel.
 He was impressed that she was extraordinarily tall, but quite skinny , that one might describe that she was lanky.
 But it didn't blemish her majesty at all.

 She smiled and nodded - one of the most polite German woman Thitiwat had ever met.

 "I hope you and your friend will enjoy our shop ,even though it has just been open for only a month.
-Perhaps our employees are not properly trained or our stuffs are not satisfactory.
+Perhaps our employees are not properly trained or not satisfactory.
 Please feel free to give your opinions."

 She said with modesty as a shop owner, and he could feel it was authentic.